-Try Not to Swallow Too Much Air When Eating
+Try Not to Swallow Excessive Air When Eating

 Balance Consumption of Gas Producing Food and Drinks

-In all cases, consult your nurse, caregiver or doctor to get some dietary advice on how to reasonably balance food and drink.
+In any case, consult your nurse, caregiver or doctor to get some dietary advice on how to balance food and drink.

 Apply Various Techniques to Control Gas Build-Up in Your Pouch

-Once gas starts to accumulate in the pouch, handling will depend upon the type of ostomy bag used and ostomy procedure involved (ileostomy, colostomy or urostomy).
+Once gas begins accumulating in the pouch, handling will depend upon the type of ostomy bag and ostomy procedure involved (ileostomy, colostomy or urostomy).

-Gas can be bubbled out from the pouch system by barely separating the pouch from the flange to allow the gas to be withdrawn.
-Once gas is expelled, the bag can be placed back around the flange.
-Remember not to make any holes on the pouch, you want to preserve its tight enclosure and overall effectiveness.
+To mitigate ballooning, separate the pouch system from the flange and allow the gas to escape.
+Then, place the bag back around the flange.
+Do not make any holes on the pouch, you want to preserve its enclosure and effectiveness.

 Incorporate Supplements in Your Diet

-For instance, many people with lactose intolerance need supplements to help control gas buildup and other upsetting symptoms.
-Pharmaceutical products like Lactaid® are suitable to control digestion of milk derivatives.
-They are available at /major-pharmaceuticals-700752-lactase-caplets-60s-compare-to-lactaid
+For instance, people with lactose intolerance sometimes require supplements to control gas buildup and other upsetting symptoms.
+Some are suitable to control the digestion of milk derivatives.

-Always consult your nurse or caregiver for more information on how to handle and prevent ballooning!
+Controlling pouch ballooning might be different for each person, so gaining experience you will discover what works for you.
+Consult your nurse or caregiver for more information on how to handle and prevent ballooning.